There are so many incredible benefits of painting for children which makes this art form so much more than just colourful fun for kids!

 2. Brush Painting

-Different types of surfaces can also be offered, such as papers, poster board, cardboard, and fabric.
+Different types of surfaces can also be offered, such as paper, poster board, cardboard and fabric.

 3. Stamp Painting

 Acrylic or tempera paints are good choices for stamp painting.

 Buy wooden stamps with various images, letters and numbers to dip into paint and stamp onto absorbent paper.

 You can make your own easy stamps by cutting vegetables and fruits, such as potatoes, apples, mushrooms and oranges, into halves.
 They can be dipped and stamped for kids to observe the beauty and symmetry of nature.

 4. Sponge Painting